gp8-stopwatch/receiver-firmware/README.md

 Button PB15
 Test trigger PB3

+# Current draw when powered on (by RTC & LDO)
+1.9 - 2.5 µA

 FAQ
 * Noise error : check terminator switches.
 Check if cables are connected on both sides.